mediassumani/Lofti/README.md

 ### Overview & Mission Statement

 Lofti's mission is to connect people and nearby working spaces based on their preferences.
 I believe that your productivity can be tremendously boosted if you are working on a comfortable environtment.
-With Lofti, you can select your optimum preferences of a working/study spot ranging from public libraries to shared offices such as WeWork. you can <bold>download</bold> it <a href="https://itunes.apple.com/us/app/lofti-study-space-finder/id1446711696?mt=8">here</a>
+With Lofti, you can select your optimum preferences of a working/study spot ranging from public libraries to shared offices such as WeWork.
 ### Screenshots
 <img src= "Screenshots/onboarding.jpg" width = 255 height = 450></img>
 <img src= "Screenshots/preferences.jpg" width = 255 height = 450>